-People are becoming more technologically savvy at the workplace, and many of the newer employees (business executives, HRs, marketing, and sales personnel) want to develop their own applications.
-As per a survey by Gartner 73% of business executives had higher technology goals in 2020 than they had in 2017.
+People are becoming more technologically savvy in the workplace, and many of the newer employees (business executives, HRs, marketing, and sales personnel) want to develop their own applications.
+As per a survey by Gartner, 73% of business executives had higher technology goals than they had previously.
 CDAPs give business technologists the freedom to build bespoke applications, with minimum interference from software engineering leaders.
 This freedom is what makes business technologists more productive.

 By fostering autonomy inside business units, organizations may alleviate some of the workloads that would otherwise fall on their IT engineers, allowing them to focus on strategic projects that are more aligned with their skills.

 Digital transformation is not only about an organization’s ability to repackage its existing services, competencies, and processes into digital assets.
 It is also about expanding the enterprise’s functionalities by integrating no-code, low-code, or hand-coded applications with valuable third-party solutions.